 To reach this small hidden beach area, you can either hike through the forest, swim from the main beach, or go over the rocks, but be careful!

-I will tell you everything you need to know in this in-depth beach guide.
+I will tell you everything you need to know in this in-depth Freedom Beach guide.
 The different ways to get here, any crucial general information you should know, things to do here, and the closest hotels to Freedom Beach!

 You’re in Phuket already and looking to make your way here.
 Okay, let us discuss the different ways you can get here!

-The easiest way to get to Freedom Beach is by sea on a Longtail boat taxi; longtail boats frequently operate during high season, from December to May, and depart from Kata, Karon, Kamala, and Patong.
+The easiest way to get to Freedom Beach is by sea on a longtail boat taxi.
+Longtail boats frequently operate during high season, from December to May, and depart from Kata, Karon, Kamala, and Patong.

 In Patong, near the big bridge by Amari Phuket, you will find the most frequent longtail boats going back and forth between Freedom Beach.